Aykahshi/joker_state/packages/joker_state/README.md

   throttler.trigger(() => updatePositionIndicator());
 });

-// In StatefulWidgets, use the mixin for automatic cleanup class SearchView extends StatefulWidget {
+// In StatefulWidget, use the mixin for automatic cleanup class SearchView extends StatefulWidget {
 // ...
 }